Ajinoya restaurant in Osaka is a must-try spot for anyone interested in okonomiyaki.

-Ajinoya is a go-to restaurant in Osaka specialising in okonomiyaki and yakisoba dishes.
+The award-winning restaurant specialises in okonomiyaki and yakisoba dishes.
 Staff prepare, mix and then cook the food on a hotplate at your table in front of you.

 Alongside is a traditional yakisoba dish made with noodles, pork, vegtables and ginger.
 At Ajinoya it is topped with a fried egg.
 Although literally "fried buckwheat," yakisoba noodles are made from wheat flour.
 It is typically flavored with a condiment similar to oyster sauce.

-Optional bonito flakes can be liberally sprinkled on top of either dish if you want.
+Optional bonito flakes can be liberally sprinkled on top of either dish if you want (I do).

 There were four of us here, so these large portions serve four people!

 Ajinoya is listed in the Michelin Guide to Osaka and rightly so.
-A terriifc place to go with a partner or a group of friends.
+A terrific place to go with a partner or a group of friends.

 It's a popular place so book in advance if you can (bookings by telephone only in Japanese) or expect to queue before getting a table.
 The restaurant is upstairs on the 1st floor.
 But it will be worth it!